Ullaakut/astronomer/README.md

 ## Thanks

-Thanks to the authors of [spencerkimball/stargazers](https://github.com/spencerkimball/stargazers) 🙏
+Thanks to the authors of [spencerkimball/stargazers](https://github.com/spencerkimball/stargazers) who greatly inspired the early design of this project 🙏

+The original Go gopher was designed by [Renee French](http://reneefrench.blogspot.com).

 ## License